carlisia/bio-adapt/docs/emerge/faq.md

 - **Testing**: Use Tiny (20 agents)
 - **Production start**: Use Small (50 agents) or Medium (200 agents)
 - **Scale as needed**: Move to Large (1000) or Huge (2000+) when ready

+See [Scales](scales.md) for detailed configurations and resource requirements.

 ```go
 // Start small